Board of DirectorsMeet our board members

 University of the Fraser Valley

 Craig Toews is the Vice President External at the University of the Fraser Valley.
-Craig has been with UFV for 30 years and brings extensive experience and a deep understanding of the post-secondary environment and the Fraser Valley to his leadership role.
-Responsible for fostering the UFV brand and heading up key areas including government/community/corporate relations, he also oversees community engagement, alumni relations, communications, marketing, business development, fundraising, and property development for the university.
+Craig has been with UFV for 34 years and brings extensive experience and a deep understanding of the post-secondary environment and the Fraser Valley to his leadership role.
+Responsible for fostering the UFV brand and heading up key areas including community engagement and government relations, he also oversees alumni relations, fundraising, communications, marketing, ancillary services, and property development for the university.
+Embracing life-long learning, Craig completed his MBA during his career at UFV and is a strong advocate for providing opportunities for students to gain experiential learning in our community – “it is one of UFV’s greatest strengths”.

-Involved in many initiatives in the Fraser Valley, Toews is passionate about community engagement and supporting innovation and entrepreneurship across the region.
-He serves on numerous committees and boards across the Fraser Valley.
+Involved in many initiatives in the Fraser Valley, Craig is passionate about community engagement and supporting innovation and entrepreneurship across the region.
+He serves on numerous boards across the Fraser Valley and is an advocate for good governance.
+“I am grateful for the amazing people I get to work with across different sectors, with a huge appreciation for the businesses that make our community an amazing place to live, work, play and learn.”

 RBC Royal Bank